matcornic/subify/README.md

 * **0.1.0** Jan 15, 2016
   * Implement first init

-## Contributing

-You've developed a cool feature or fixed a bug ?

-1. Fork the repo
-2. Create an issue
-3. Create your feature branch (git checkout -b my-new-feature)
-4. Commit your changes (git commit -am 'Add some feature')
-5. Push to the branch (git push origin my-new-feature)
-6. Create new Pull Request

-Note :
-Subify uses vendoring with Glide to manage dependencies.
-Don't forget to set `GO15VENDOREXPERIMENT=1` in your environment variables if you use Go 1.5

-## TODO
-1. Auto update command
-2. Upload command to contribute to SubDB/OpenSubtitles database
-4. Add Addic7ed API (better quality of translations, but no real API)
-5. Localization/Internationalization
-6. Proper logging (stdout + stderr + verbose + debug)
-7. Wercker/Travis
-8. Generate GoDoc
-9. Extract SubDB API in separate projet

 ## License

 Subify is released under the Apache 2.0 license.
 See LICENSE.txt